 Our teen outpatient program begins with an initial assessment.
 After this, each teen is assigned their own case manager and therapist who will mentor them from the time they walk through the door to when they graduate the program.
-Clients receive multi-family group therapy, peer group therapy, experiential therapy, academic counseling, individual case management, and individual therapy.
+Clients and families receive multi-family therapy, peer group therapy, experiential therapy, academic counseling, individual case management, and individual therapy.
 Our holistic approach addresses all aspects of life, and teaches the tools necessary for sustaining ongoing mental health.

 Partial Hospitalization Program (PHP): Clear’s PHP program is five days a week for six hours a day.
 Clients can expect to be at this level of care for 2-3 weeks, or until stabilization is reached, at which point they step down to the IOP lower level of care.
 A letter of medical necessity is provided to the teenager’s school excusing them from class and academic tutoring is offered onsite in order to ensure that they do not fall behind in classes.
 In PHP, clients participate in groups related to process and emotional regulation, coping skills, anxiety/depression management, and goal setting, as well as experiential groups such as art, music, acting, mindfulness, and writing.
 We recognize that in order to feel comfortable sharing vulnerably, clients must first connect with their peers whom they will be navigating the remainder of the program with.